loan against property emi calculator

 LTV ratio = (Loan amount / Property value) x 100

 For example, if you have a property worth Rs.
-5,00,000 and you want to take out a LAP of Rs.
+5,00,000 and you want to take out Loan Against Property of Rs.
 3,00,000 then the LTV ratio would be:

 LTV ratio = (3,00,000 / 5,00,000) x 100 = 60%

-This means that the loan amount is 60% of the property's value.
+This means the loan amount is 60% of the property's value.
 Generally, lenders use LTV ratios to determine the risk associated with the loan and the interest rates they can offer to borrowers.
 A higher LTV ratio means higher risk, which may result in a higher interest rate or a lower loan amount.

 What is loan to value ratio?

 Loan-to-value ratio (LTV ratio) is a financial metric used by lenders to determine the ratio of the loan amount to the value of the property being used as collateral.
-For a loan against property, the LTV ratio is calculated by dividing the loan amount by the appraised value of the property being used as collateral.
+For a Loan Against Property, the LTV ratio is calculated by dividing the loan amount by the appraised value of the property being used as collateral.

 What is LTV ration formula?